Shanshan417/Shanshan417.github.io/index.md

 ## About Me

-What's up? hey\|you
+Hi, look at me!

-I am an awesome student at Lehigh, you should hire me!
+I am a diligent student at Lehigh, you should hire me!

 <!-- Upload your own photo and change the path -->